PrajwalaTM/facebook-messenger-bot/README.md

 # Tools used :
 Django, Ngrok, Facebook Graph API

 Ngrok sets up secure tunnels to our localhost i.e. Ngrok gives web accessible URLs and tunnels all traffic from that URL to our localhost.
-Webhooks, a part of the Facebook Graph API, are used to send payload to the url provided by Ngrok and will be later handled by the bot.
+Webhooks, a feature provided by the Facebook Graph API, is used to send a HTTP POST request to the callback url of the app (provided by Ngrok), which will later be handled by the bot.

 # Installing Ngrok
 Go to [Ngrok's download page](https://ngrok.com/), download the zip file, unzip.